Basis-Theory/basistheory-ios/CONTRIBUTING.md

 ## Running Locally

-The `IntegrationTester` project is a small sample project that shows examples of integrating `BasisTheoryElements` modules.
+The `IntegrationTester` project is a small sample iOS app that shows examples of integrating `BasisTheoryElements` modules.
 By following the instructions below, you're able to run all tests and examples:

 1. Ensure `IntegrationTester` scheme is set
 2. Pick an iOS simulator to run